romeokienzler/TensorFlow/README.md

-Makinf changes in readme.md file.
+Making changes in readme.md file.

 # What's new in TensorFlow 2.x